vanessagabler/pkp-docs/dev/documentation/en/architecture-entities.md

 });
 ```

-Require a journal acronym to be 3 characters or less.
+Require a journal acronym to be 3 characters or fewer.

 ```php
 HookRegistry::register('Schema::get::context', function($hookName, $schema) {